 By Connie Davies, Student on Placement at The Eaves

-If you are looking for therapy to help manage ADHD, The Eaves can help.
-Our professionals see individuals of all ages, families, couples and young people 12 hours a day, Monday to Saturday between 9am and 9pm.
+If you are looking for additional support for your child, therapy is an important option to consider.
+At The Eaves, we have over 100 therapists that are based across our practices in Guildford, Godalming and Farnham as well as online.
+They see individuals of all ages, families, couples and young people 12 hours a day, Monday to Saturday between 9am and 9pm.
 Please call 01483 917000 to speak to a member of the referrals team.
 You can also send us an enquiry via our website.
 Click here to find out more.